Blotch3D/Blotch3D/README.md

 Setup, FrameProc, and/or FrameDraw methods, because those methods are automatically called by the 3D thread.
 Also, see below for information on how another thread can queue a delegate to the 3D thread.
-A single-threaded application does everything in those overridden methods, as follows:
+A single-threaded application does everything in those overridden methods.
+Details follow:

 When you override the Setup method it will be called once when the object derived from BlWindow3D is first created.
 You might put